How to Start a Manual Car with a Dead Battery

 Step 1: Check Your Surroundings

 Before you start, make sure the area is safe.
-Look for a flat or gently sloped road with no traffic.
-A steep hill can be dangerous because the car might roll too fast.
-Clear any obstacles, like rocks or curbs, to avoid trouble.
+Look for a flat or gently sloped road with no traffic, pedestrians, or parked cars nearby.
+A steep hill can be dangerous because the car might roll too fast to control.
+Clear any obstacles, like rocks or curbs, and make sure no one stands directly behind or in front of the car once it starts rolling — always use at least two people, one to steer and brake and others to push or watch for traffic.

 Step 2: Turn On the Ignition